 The potential to better connect the Ararira/LII River and drains to the wetland area within the Reserve are explored.
 If any hydrological changes are considered, SDC should work closely with adjacent landowners, DLC and ECan.

-The Living Water Partnership, ECan and SDC continue to work with upstream landowners in the wider catchment to improve water quality.
+Living Water , ECan SDC and others continue to work with upstream landowners in the wider catchment to improve water quality.

 Additional areas of existing willow forest along drain margins are not sprayed until a plan, and the resources to carry out follow-up ground control are put in place as part of the wider Reserve Management Plan.